 Sea-Going Vice President - Captain Scott Moser

-I currently sail with Sealift Inc. aboard the MV TSGT John A. Chapman.
-I have been aboard the Chapman for five years and sailed with Sealift for 15 years.
-I live in Lutz, FL with my wife Janet and my two children, Summer and Morgan.
+Captain Moser is currently sail with Sealift Inc. aboard the MV TSGT John A. Chapman.
+He has been aboard the Chapman for five years and sailed with Sealift for 15 years.
+Captain Moser lives in Lutz, FL with his wife Janet and their two children, Summer and Morgan.

 Born 1963 in Hood River, OR

 Attended both Texas Maritime and California Maritime.
 Graduated in 1987.

 Spent five years working coastwise Japan on a MSC charted tanker.

 Four years carrying AID cargo to East and West Africa.
 (On a real live stick ship).

 Currently chartered to MSC carrying Air Force prepositioned cargo.